-12.12 Report Specific Subcommand Options
+12.13 Report Specific Subcommand Options

 from-dir Path to a directory where BigMLer has stored its session data and created resources used in the report port Port number for the HTTP server used to visualize graphics in bigmler report no-server Not starting HTTP local server to show the reports cluster CLUSTER BigML cluster Id clusters PATH Path to a file containing cluster/ids.
-One cluster per line (e.g., clus- ter/4f824203ce80051) k NUM - Number of final centroids in the clustering BER_OF_CENTROIDS no-cluster No cluster will be generated cluster-fields Comma-separated list of fields that will be used in the cluster construction cluster-attribut cluster-attribute Path to a JSON file containing attributes (any of the updatable attributes described in PATH the developers section ) to be used in the cluster creation call cluster-datasets CENTROID_NAMES If no CENTROID_NAMES argument is provided all datasets are generated cluster-file Path to a JSON file containing the cluster info PATH cluster-seed Seed to generate deterministic clusters SEED centroid-attribu ₽ath to a JSON file containing attributes (any of the updatable attributes described in PATH the developers section ) to be used in the centroid creation call batch-centroid-a batch-centroid-at PathktotaeJSON file containing attributes (any of the updatable attributes described in PATH the developers section ) to be used in the batch centroid creation call cluster-models Comma-separated list of centroid names to generate the related models from a cluster.
+One cluster per line (e.g., clus- ter/4f824203ce80051) k NUM - Number of final centroids in the clustering BER_OF_CENTROIDS no-cluster No cluster will be generated cluster-fields Comma-separated list of fields that will be used in the cluster construction cluster-attribut e Path to a JSON file containing attributes (any of the updatable attributes described in PATH the developers section ) to be used in the cluster creation call cluster-datasets CENTROID_NAMES If no CENTROID_NAMES argument is provided all datasets are generated cluster-file Path to a JSON file containing the cluster info PATH cluster-seed Seed to generate deterministic clusters SEED centroid-attribu ₽ath to a JSON file containing attributes (any of the updatable attributes described in PATH the developers section ) to be used in the centroid creation call batch-centroid-at PathitotaeJSON file containing attributes (any of the updatable attributes described in PATH the developers section ) to be used in the batch centroid creation call cluster-models Comma-separated list of centroid names to generate the related models from a cluster.
 CENTROID_NAMES If no CENTROID_NAMES argument is provided all models are generated summary-fields Comma-separated list of fields to be kept for reference but not used in the cluster SUMMARY_FIELDS bulding process anomaly BigML anomaly Id ANOMALY anomalies PATH Path to a file containing anomaly/ids.
-One anomaly per line (e.g., anomaly/4f824203ce80051) no-anomaly No anomaly detector will be generated anomaly-fields Comma-separated list of fields that will be used in the anomaly detector construction top-n Number of listed top anomalies forest-size Number of models in the anomaly detector iforest anomaly-attribut anomaly-attribute eath to a JSON file containing attributes (any of the updatable attributes described in PATH the developers section ) to be used in the anomaly creation call anomaly-file Path to a JSON file containing the anomaly info PATH anomaly-seed Seed to generate deterministic anomalies SEED anomaly-score-at t Paith tot a SON file containing attributes (any of the updatable attributes described in PATH T batch-anomaly-score at #SON tale containing attributes (any of the updatable attributes described in PATH the developers section ) to be used in the batch anomaly score creation call anomalies-datase etSeparates from the training dataset the top anomalous instances enclosed in the top [in lout] anomalies list and generates a new dataset including them (in option) or excluding them (out option).
+One anomaly per line (e.g., anomaly/4f824203ce80051) no-anomaly No anomaly detector will be generated anomaly-fields Comma-separated list of fields that will be used in the anomaly detector construction top-n Number of listed top anomalies forest-size Number of models in the anomaly detector iforest anomaly-attribut anomaly-attribute eath to a JSON file containing attributes (any of the updatable attributes described in PATH the developers section ) to be used in the anomaly creation call anomaly-file Path to a JSON file containing the anomaly info PATH anomaly-seed Seed to generate deterministic anomalies SEED anomaly-score-at t Paith tot a SON file containing attributes (any of the updatable attributes described in PATH the developers section ) to be used in the anomaly score creation call batch-anomaly-sc OPath at a 1500 tele containing attributes (any of the updatable attributes described in PATH the developers section ) to be used in the batch anomaly score creation call anomalies-datase tSeparates from the training dataset the top anomalous instances enclosed in the top [in lout] anomalies list and generates a new dataset including them (in option) or excluding them (out option).

-12.13 Cluster Specific Subcommand Options
+12.14 Cluster Specific Subcommand Options

-12.14 Anomaly Specific Subcommand Options
+12.15 Anomaly Specific Subcommand Options